Manfred von Richthofen: Piloting career

 Richthofen flew the celebrated Fokker Dr.I triplane from late August 1917, the distinctive three-winged aircraft with which he is most commonly associated—although he did not use the type exclusively until after it was reissued with strengthened wings in November.
 Only 19 of his 80 kills were made in this type of aircraft, despite the popular link between Richthofen and the Fokker Dr.I.
-It was his Albatros D.III Serial No. 789/16 that was first painted bright red, in late January 1917, and in which he first earned his name and reputation.
+His Albatros D.III Serial No. 789/16 was the first to be painted bright red, in late January 1917, and in which he first earned his name and reputation.

-Richthofen championed the development of the Fokker D.VII with suggestions to overcome the deficiencies of the then current German fighter aircraft.
+Richthofen championed the development of the Fokker D.VII with suggestions to overcome the deficiencies of the then-current German fighter aircraft.
 He never had an opportunity to fly the new type in combat, as he was killed before it entered service.